mshick/applescript-torrent-helper/README.md

 Small applescript that can be used with folder actions to move and / or process incoming torrent files.

-This script assumes you have XLD installed to perform file conversions.
+This script assumes you have XLD and the XLD command line utility installed to perform file conversions.

 My process basically looks like this: